linux-kdevops/kdevops-history/README.md

 kdevops relies on vagrant, terraform and ansible to get you going with whatever your virtualization / bare metal / cloud provisioning environment easily.
-It realies heavily on public ansible galaxy roles.
-This lets us share code with the community work and allows us to not have to carry all that code in this project.
-Each role focuses on one specific small goal of the development focus of kdevops. kdevops then is a bare bones sample demo project of the kdevops ansible roles made available to the community.
+It relies heavily on public ansible galaxy roles and terraform modules.
+This lets us share as much code as possible with the community and allows us to use this project as a demo framework which uses theses ansinle roles and terraform modules.

+Each ansible role and terraform module focuses on one specific small goal of the development focus of kdevops. kdevops then is intended  to be forked so you can use for whatever kdevops purpose you need.

 There are three parts to the long terms ideals for kdevops: